 The Cuckoo Clock is an ongoing column that looks back upon the films and filmmakers of yesterday.
 It reflects on the themes and artistry of bygone, but not forgotten, eras in filmmaking.
-The Musicals of Jacques Demy is our first entry within the column.
+The column acts as a companion to Of Our Time, a column that explores contemporary cinema.

 On June 5, 1931, Jacques Demy was born with music in his ears.
 His dazzling films did not, perhaps, have the gritty realism of some of his La Nouvelle Vague contemporaries like Jean-Luc Godard, but instead he left a legacy of fantasy and magic, and most importantly of song.